wkrueger/nextpress/README.md

   const htmlRouter = await routerBuilder.createHtmlRouter(async ({ router }) => {
     router.get(
       "/",
-      //(PS: nextjs is not meant to be used like this) tryMw((req, res) => {
+      tryMw((req, res) => {
         if (!req.session!.user) {
           return server.getNextApp().render(req, res, "/unauth")